Getting Started

 Loaner Computer and Printer

-Georgia Cyber Academy requires all families to have a minimum of one dedicated computer per student and one printer per household that meet the minimum specifications necessary to access the GCA Online School (GOLS).
+Georgia Cyber Academy requires all families to have a minimum of one dedicated computer per student which meets the minimum specifications necessary to access GCA Online School platforms.
 Georgia Cyber Academy provides loaner computers and printers to families upon request.
-Families must also have internet access to participate in the school.
-A high-speed Internet connection is necessary.
-If a RELIABLE high-speed internet service connection is not available where you reside, then there is no way to participate in our virtual education program as we have no control on a given location’s infrastructure.
-Dial-up internet access will not provide adequate access to the GOLS.
+Families must also have internet access to participate in school.
+A reliable high-speed Internet connection is necessary.
+If a RELIABLE high-speed internet service connection is not available where you reside, then there is no way to participate in our virtual education program as GCA has no control on a given location’s infrastructure.
+Dial-up internet access will not provide adequate access.
 Internet access is verified during the enrollment process and throughout the school year.
-Hot spots or reimbursement for internet service may be provided to students that have a financial need (see below in section Hot Spots and Internet Service Provider (ISP) Supplement Program).
-It is at the school’s discretion whether to provide a Hot Spot or ISP Reimbursement to assist families that have a financial need with securing internet service.
+Hotspots or reimbursement for internet service may be provided to students that have a financial need (see Hotspots and Internet Service Provider (ISP) Supplement Program section).
+It is at Georgia Cyber Academy’s discretion whether to provide a Hotspot or ISP Reimbursement to assist families that have a financial need with securing internet service.

-IMPORTANT NOTE: At the sole discretion of Georgia Cyber Academy hot Spots, computers, or printers may be turned off, locked, or issue a request that they be returned during the summer months.
+IMPORTANT NOTE: At the sole discretion of Georgia Cyber Academy, hotspots, computers, or printers may be turned off, locked, or request may be issued that these devices be returned during the summer months.
 Georgia Cyber Academy does not necessarily provide computers, printers, or internet assistance during the summer months unless a student is actively enrolled and fully participating in GCA’s summer remediation program, Credit Recovery Courses, Summer School, Dual Enrollment Courses, and/or its Special Education Extended School Year Program.

 Minimum technical specifications are as follows: